 Santander calls for immediate action to protect UK consumers from APP fraud

-• Santander’s new report (940 KB) puts forward key recommendations that the banking industry, Government and other industries should take to tackle Authorised Push Payment fraud
+• Santander’s new report (PDF - 940 KB) puts forward key recommendations that the banking industry, Government and other industries should take to tackle Authorised Push Payment fraud

 • Recommendations include that all banks and payment service providers should follow consistent rules to prevent fraud, including data sharing and mandatory Confirmation of Payee